samu698/BadAppleOnDesktop/README.md

 2. Go to Source.cpp and edit line 83 to the path of the image sequence
 3. Clear the desktop, if some icons remaign clear the folder ``C:\Users\Public\Desktop``
 4. Disable file name extensions
+5. Go to the desktop and press ``CTRL-SHIFT-4`` to set the small icon size
-5. Compile and run the code in the github
+6. Compile and run the code in the github
-6. The program will create 1632 images on your desktop, so if explorer crashes close and reopen the program
+7. The program will create 1632 images on your desktop, so if explorer crashes close and reopen the program
-7. Wait for the program to index all the files
+8. Wait for the program to index all the files
-8. Enjoy!
+9. Enjoy!